ScalesCSS/scalescss/packages/patterns-buttons/README.md

-# Button Patterns for Scales
+# Button Pattern for Scales

 A simple baseline for creating buttons.
 The button pattern can easily be extended with modifiers in your project or theme.

+## Requirements

+Scales patterns use the Sass CSS preprocessor, you'll need either:
+* Sass 3.2 or greater
+* LibSass 2.0 or greater

 ## Usage

-Buttons should be used with links, buttons, and submit inputs
+Buttons should be used with links, buttons, and submit inputs for best results

 ```
 <a href="#" class="btn">Link Button</a>